kyma-project/kyma/docs/02-get-started/01-quick-install.md

 > **NOTE:** For local installation, the cluster domain is `local.kyma.dev`.

-## Connect to Kyma Dashboard
+## Open Kyma Dashboard

-To manage Kyma via GUI, connect it to Kyma Dashboard.
+To manage Kyma via GUI, open Kyma Dashboard:

-   To start the Dashboard, run:

 ```bash
     kyma dashboard
 ```
 This command takes you to your Kyma Dashboard under [`http://localhost:3001/`](http://localhost:3001/).

 ## Check the list of Deployments via Dashboard